 How to Get the Best Rates

 You’ll get the best exchange rates when exchanging your money inside of Thailand.
-But you have to know which methods offer the best exchange rates.
-I’ll break down these methods in the following section, but they tend to be:

 If you decide to use a credit card to purchase something instead of withdrawing the money from an ATM, you’ll pay even more in exchange rate fees, typically between 2% to 2.5%.